sdatspun2/api-standards/patterns.md

 * **Heterogeneous:** operation involves a request and response payloads that contain one or more requests and reponse payloads respectively.
 Each nested request and response represents an operation on a specific type of resource.
 However, the container request and response have one or more operations operating on one or more types of resources.
 It is recommended to use a public domain standard such as *[OData Batch Specification] [1]* in such cases.

-This section only addresses bulk processing of payloads using the JSON content type of the homogenous method.
+This section only addresses bulk processing of payloads using the homogenous method.

-<h2 id="bulk-request-format-homogeneous">Request Format</h2>
+<h2 id="bulk-request-format">Request Format</h2>

 Each bulk request is a single HTTP request to one target API endpoint.
 This example illustrates a bulk add operation.